justindhillon/accessibleweb.page/README.md

 # a11y

-## What is this?

-Experience your website through the lens of visual, auditory, or mobility impairments

-## How does it work?
+## Tech Stack

 - Flask as the web framwork
 - Flask for handling http requests
 - Python as the programming language
 - Vercel for deployment

+## FAQ

+### What?
+Test out any website with tools to simulate the experience of visual, auditory, or mobility impairments

+### Why?
+People struggle with the poor website design everyday.
+By using this project, you could know what parts of your website needs improvement.
+Or at the very least, we can spread awareness about the stuggles people face.

+### How does it work?
+The idea is pretty simple, this website caches the website you are looking for, modify the page to add the options, and then serve it to you.

 ## Development